 Proposals with only applicants inside the 4TU.NIRICT community should include scientific staff members from at least three different 4TU universities.
 Proposals with applicants outside the 4TU.NIRICT community are allowed under the following condition: at least two applicants must be a scientific staff member at a 4TU.NIRICT affiliated university.

 2. What will the funding be used for?

 The funding can be used for actual and specific costs/invoices for a certain activity or service.
 Briefly describe the activity or other purpose of the funding.
-Direct personnel costs will not be funded, but otherwise there are no restrictions on what the funding is used for as long as it supports the goal of the funding scheme (see "Why" below).
-Examples of what can be applied for are support for bringing together communities of researchers around a common research theme (e.g., through organization of workshops and other joint activities), research collaboration (e.g., travel grants, joint labs), dissemination of joint research, creation of joint proof-of-concepts/demonstrators, visitors, executing joint experiments, hackathons to interest master students to become PhD students in our field, etc. Note that cost made by event bureaus that help in the organization of your event are also eligible for funding.
+There are no restrictions on what the funding is used for as long as it supports the goal of the funding scheme (see "Why" below).
+Examples of what can be applied for are support for bringing together communities of researchers around a common research theme (e.g., through organization of workshops and other joint activities), research collaboration (e.g., travel grants, joint labs), dissemination of joint research, creation of joint proof-of-concepts/demonstrators, visitors, executing joint experiments, hackathons to attract talented students to pursue a PhD in our field, etc. Note that cost made by event bureaus that help in the organization of your event are also eligible for funding.